Copyright © 2004–2025 by A. Miyoshi

 i.e., the associated Legendre polynomials.

-Using the base file name, bname
+Using the base file name, bname, specified in command-line,

-inputs are read from bname.inp
+inputs are read from bname.inp and

 the eigen-state energies and partition functions are stored in

-files bname_eigen_values.csv
+files bname_eigen_values.csv and

-bname_part_funcs.csv,
+bname_part_funcs.csv, respectively.

 Optionally, eigen vectors and corresponding eigen functions can be stored